 (d) The court may continue or modify the defendant’s bail or other conditions of release previously ordered.”

 The rule talks about the defense demand for a Contested Omnibus Hearing and the 28 day time limit.
 But in most cases, defendants waive the 28 day time limit.
-We prefer more time to prepare, to win.
-And if the prosecution has not given discovery to the defense; then the court may schedule a continued Rule 8 hearing – a repeat.
+We prefer more time to prepare a strong defense.
+And if the prosecution has not given pre-trial discovery to the defense by this point; then the court may schedule a continued Rule 8 hearing – a repeat.

-Can the court dismiss a case at a pretrial conference?
+Can the judge dismiss a case at a pretrial conference?

 Some cases include multiple charges in the same Complaint.
 When the court dismisses charges at a pretrial conference, this is normally part of a plea agreement with the prosecutor.
 But the court rarely dismisses all charges in the Complaint at a pretrial conference.
-And when the the court does dismiss the entire case, that happens at a later appearance in the court process, such as the Contested Omnibus Hearing.
+And when the court does dismiss the entire case, that generally happens at another stage in the court process, such as the Contested Omnibus Hearing.

 Can you go to jail at a pretrial conference?

 No, not likely.
-A defendant almost never goes to jail at a preliminary hearing; unless already in jail in pretrial detention.
+A defendant almost never goes to jail at a preliminary hearing; unless already in pretrial detention.
 And for cases where defendant pleads guilty under a plea agreement, they rarely go to jail that day, if ever.